 West’s Bankruptcy Digest (Federal Reporters & Digests, third floor) includes bankruptcy headnotes, arranged by topics and key numbers, from reported decisions from all levels of the federal court system, as well as bankruptcy points of law from state courts.
-These same topics and key numbers can be used to find bankruptcy cases on Westlaw Classic and WestlawNext.
+These same topics and key numbers can be used to find bankruptcy cases on WestlawNext.
 The digest also includes a table of cases and a list of key numbers that correspond to specific Bankruptcy Code sections.

 Bankruptcy cases are governed by the Federal Rules of Bankruptcy Procedure, also known as the "Bankruptcy Rules."
 The Bankruptcy Rules are promulgated by the U.S. Supreme Court and were last amended in December 2013.
 The Bankruptcy Rules also prescribe the use of Official Forms in bankruptcy cases.